Featured

 2021 – An additional settlement of $83 million is announced in the C8 MDL to resolve dozens of additional Leach class member linked disease claims, and a $15 million class settlement is announced in the AFFF MDL with Tyco for damages related to PFAS in certain private wells in Wisconsin.

 2022 – Court issues order allowing Hardwick v.
-3M case to proceed as a class action seeking medical monitoring, studies, and testing on behalf of millions of class members.
+3M case to proceed as class action seeking medical monitoring, studies, and testing on behalf of millions of class members and 3M commits to phase out all PFAS manufacture by 2025.

-2023 – Two settlements announced in the AFFF MDL with 3M and DuPont-related companies valued collectively at over $13.5 billion for public water provider claims.
+2023 – Two nationwide class settlements reached in the AFFF MDL with 3M and DuPont-related companies valued collectively at over $13.5 billion for U.S. public water provider claims.

 You May Also Like